 Another example.
-Kevin was facing a tough exam, but was filled with insecurity and fear.
-He needed help.
-A friend at work told him her pastor could help.
+A young man in Huntington was facing a tough exam and was filled with fear and insecurity.
+A friend at work listened and told him her pastor could be of help.
 So he drove an hour on a Monday evening to seek counsel.
 I remember it well.
-God used that trial to get Kevin's attention, and then He used His Word to bring Kevin to faith in Christ.
-Today, Kevin is serving Christ as a key part of our church family.
+God used that trial to get Kevin's attention, and then used His Word to bring Kevin to faith in Christ.
+Today, Kevin Allen serves Christ as a vital part of our church family.

-Dorman is another example.
-This 75 year old man had a stroke and moved to Wheelersburg to be closer to his son's care.
-Dorman's neighbor befriended him, a neighbor who happened to be from our church.
+Another example is a man named Dorman.
+This 75 year old had a stroke and moved to Wheelersburg to be closer to his son's care.
+Dorman's neighbor, who just happened to be from our church, became his friend.
 Visits were made, the gospel was shared, and God saved Dorman's soul.
-Dorman died not long after.
+Not long after Dorman died and went to heaven.

 Do you see the hand of God in these lives?
 More importantly, do you see His hand in your life?
-Are you cooperating?
 Perhaps you've been ignoring or even resisting God.
-Will you submit to Him today?
+Will you put your trust in Him today?

 3. When God's plan doesn't make sense, remember the final chapter isn't in yet.
-The Cross didn't make sense when Jesus carried it along the Via Dolorosa.
+Friends, the cross didn't make sense when Jesus carried it along the Via Dolorosa.
 Nor when the crowds mocked and the leaders jeered.
-Nor when they extracted the stubborn nails from His hands and feet and lay Him in the tomb.
-It didn't make sense on Saturday when the silent tomb screamed, "What are you doing, God?!"
+And certainly not when they extracted the stubborn nails from His hands and feet and laid Him in the tomb.
+And it didn't make sense on Saturday when the tomb screamed in silence, "What are you doing, God?!"

 Then Sunday came.
 And it began to make sense.
-Jesus' death was no accident, no tragic quirk of fate.
-It was the plan of God.
+Jesus' tragic death was no accident, but rather was the very plan of God.
 He had to die.
 It was His Father's will.
-He died so that we might live!
-His death is the bridge by which we enter eternal life.
-And when He returns in all His glory and the final chapter is written, we won't be questioning the plan of God.
-We'll be worshipping and adoring Him.
+He died so that sinners who believe in Him might live forever!
+And when He returns to earth in all His glory and the final chapter is written, no one will ever question the plan of God again.
+We'll be worshipping and adoring Him forever.